Analyticity of the Lyapunov exponents of random products of matrices: Introduction

+We state this result in two different settings.
 In the first one, we assume a quasi-irreducibility hypothesis, which means the absence of proper invariant subspaces where the Lyapunov exponent restricted to it is not maximal.
-In other words, we assume that either there are no proper invariant subspaces or, if there exists such a subspace, then the Lyapunov exponent restricted to its direction is maximal.
+In other words, we assume that either there are no proper invariant subspaces or, if there exists such a subspace, then the Lyapunov exponent restricted to it is maximal.
 In the second one, instead of quasi-irreducibility, we assume that the probability measure has full support (which is an analogue of the assumption that each matrix has a positive probability in the finite support case of Peres \cite{Pe91}).
 More precisely, we establish the following.

 \begin{theorem} Let $\Sigma \subset {\GL}_d(\R)$ be a compact subset, $\mu_0 \in \Prob (\Sigma)$ and assume that $L_1(\mu_0) > L_2(\mu_0)$. \begin{enumerate} \item[(1)] If $\mu_0$ is quasi-irreducible, then $\mu \mapsto L_1(\mu)$ is real analytic with respect to the total variation norm in a neighbourhood of $\mu_0$. \item[(2)] If $\supp(\mu_0) = \Sigma$, then $\mu \mapsto L_1(\mu)$ is real analytic with respect to the total variation norm in a neighbourhood of $\mu_0$. \end{enumerate} \end{theorem}